 Now that you have your smoothie in a bowl, it’s time to add toppings.
 This is where you can really customize your bowl with creative combos—and Instagram-worthy presentations.

 Here are a few of my go-to’s:

 Smoothie Bowl Sprinkle

-This is for you if you want to save time, have enough servings to make about 16 smoothie bowls, and this sprinkle includes a nutrient-dense mix of nuts, seeds, dried fruits, superfoods, etc. Try out the recipe here!
+This is for you if you want to save time.
+Just one batch has enough servings to make about 16 smoothie bowls!
+This sprinkle includes a nutrient-dense mix of nuts, seeds, dried fruits, and superfoods.
+Try out the recipe here!

 Chia Seeds or Flax Seeds

-We also know fiber helps stabilize our blood sugars so this is a win-win and a must have when there’s also fruit (carbohydrates) in the mix.
+We know fiber helps stabilize our blood sugars, so this is a win-win and a must-have when there’s also fruit (starchy carbohydrates) in the mix.

-If you decided to skip the fruit in the base or you’re just craving more of a sweet thing, you can add pomegranates, kiwi, mango, sliced banana or beyond right on top.
-That way you get to experience the full fruit, along with extra antioxidants.
+If you decided to skip the fruit in the base or you’re just craving more sweetness, you can add pomegranates, kiwi, mango, sliced banana, or any other favorites right on top.
+That way you get to experience the full fruit, along with extra antioxidants!

 Nuts or Seeds

 Stay satisfied with the fat and protein of sliced almonds, chopped walnuts or pecans, or a sprinkle of sunflower or pumpkin seeds.